-From the time of our birth, we breathe in and out.
-Every living organism, from a single-celled amoeba to a multi-celled animal undergoes respiration.
-Lungs are part of the human respiratory system, which functions and keeps on functioning continuously until the last minute of our life.
+From the time of our birth, we breathe in and breathe out.
+Every living organism, from a single-celled amoeba to a multi-celled animal respire.
+Lungs are part of the human respiratory system, which functions continuously until the last minute of our life.
 Similar to the brain, heart and other organs, lungs also play a vital role in both humans and animals including whales, dolphins, frogs, birds, reptiles and all other animals.
 Compared to all other animals and birds, we humans have specialized lungs.

-How much do we know about lungs and its functions?
+How much do we know about lungs and their functions?

 Here in this article let’s know about the interesting facts about the lungs.